 I wanted to create a new series on BizarreBrunette that serves as a gaming update.
-I can talk about what I’m currently playing, if I played any new board games recently or if I have any new roleplaying stories to talk about.
-Gaming is a big hobby of mine and now that the wedding and our mini-moon trip are over, I have free time to devote to gaming.
-I didn’t know what to call this, so I ended up naming this “Controllers & Coffee” I found this fitting because I usually write my posts while drinking my morning coffee.
+I can talk about what I’m currently playing, if I played any new board games recently, or if I have any new roleplaying stories to talk about.
+Gaming is a big hobby of mine, and now that the wedding and our mini-moon trip are over, I have free time to devote to gaming.
+I didn’t know what to call this, so I ended up naming it “Controllers & Coffee.”
+I found this fitting because I usually write my posts while drinking my morning coffee.
 I may end up changing the title as I continue this series, but for now, this will stick.
-I have five categories in this update, they are as follows: Consoles, PC, Board games, Roleplaying, and Miscellaneous.
-I feel these sections encompass my gaming interests, however, these are subject to change if I find I’m missing something.
+I have five categories in this update, they are as follows: Consoles, PC, Board Games, Roleplaying, and Miscellaneous.
+I feel these sections encompass my gaming interests; however, these are subject to change if I find I’m missing something.
 Let’s get into the latest “Controllers & Coffee” gaming update.

 Consoles

-I’m currently playing through Lego Harry Potter.
+I’m currently playing through LEGO Harry Potter.
 I finally 100% Years 1-4, so I have moved on to Years 5-7.
-I went through a gaming slump, and Lego Harry Potter pulled me out.
-Playing through a Lego game has been stress relieving.
-If I had a tough day at work, I can play through a game that doesn’t require my whole attention span.
-It’s worked for me and I plan on unlocking all the trophies in Years 5-7 as well before moving onto the next game on my PS4.
+I went through a gaming slump, and LEGO Harry Potter pulled me out.
+Playing through a LEGO game has been stress-relieving.
+If I had a tough day at work, I could play through a game that doesn’t require my whole attention span.
+It’s worked for me, and I plan on unlocking all the trophies in Years 5-7 as well before moving on to the next game on my PS4.

 Finally, I bought Super Mario 3D World Bowser’s Fury.
 I wanted to get back into playing my Nintendo Switch, so I figured a new game would help.
-I have been taking a break from Animal Crossing as it got a bit too repetitive.
+I have been taking a break from Animal Crossing as it got too repetitive.
 I want to get back into it, but I still need a break.
-Super Mario 3D World has been a blast, especially due to utilizing the cat power-up.
+Super Mario 3D World has been a blast.

 PC

 I had been playing the older Nancy Drew PC games.
 The last two Nancy Drew games were more frustrating to get through, so I ended up staying away from them.
-The Nancy Drew games are older and as such some of the graphics could be updated.
-In one game, I was lost in a series of underground corridors and each corridor looked exactly the same.
+The Nancy Drew games are older, and as such, some of the graphics could be updated.
+In one game, I was lost in a series of underground corridors, and each corridor looked exactly the same.
 I couldn’t figure out how to get to the end.
-I do want to go back to the Nancy Drew games, but not right now.
+I want to go back to the Nancy Drew games, but not right now.

 Board Games

 I don’t have any new updates as far as board games.
-The last board gaming event was when I cracked open Mysterium.
+The last board gaming event was when I played Mysterium.
 I hope to schedule a board gaming day sometime soon.

 Roleplaying

 Currently, I’m not in any active campaigns.
-I did join a Vampire the Masquerade campaign in summer, but due to wedding-related planning, I had to miss several sessions.
-The DM was understanding.
-In my absence, I found the other players in the campaign didn’t show any interest in continuing, so the DM told me the campaign was permanently on-hold.
-Roleplaying can be challenging to schedule, so I understand that this can sometimes happen.
-I’m optimistic in finding a new campaign to join.
+I joined a Vampire: The Masquerade campaign in the summer, but due to wedding-related planning, I had to miss several sessions.
+In my absence, I found the other players in the campaign didn’t want to continue, so the DM let me know that the campaign was permanently on hold.
+I’m optimistic about finding a new campaign to join.

 To keep my love of roleplaying alive, I have been watching the first campaign of Critical Role while also watching the new episodes of their third campaign.
-I discussed this already, but I also purchased tickets to the NADDPOD live show in January next year.
+I also purchased tickets to the NADDPOD live show in January next year.

 Miscellaneous

-The newest Magic: the Gathering set Crimson Vow is out.
+The newest Magic: The Gathering set, Crimson Vow, is out.
 This set is centered on Innistrad, a spookier Magic: the Gathering plane.
-In Magic, the worlds are described as planes and each set takes place on one of these planes.
 The lore behind Crimson Vow features a Vampire wedding, so many of the creature cards in this set will be Vampires.
-I will forever be a casual Magic player.
-I don’t see myself entering tournaments as I’m not competitive enough to do well.
-I do find myself gravitating towards Magic: The Gathering Arena as it’s easy to play and I don’t have to deal with any negative players.
-I’m not sure if I will get back to in-person pre-releases as my experiences have been a mix of positive and negative in-person gameplay.
-I’m going to try and play Crimson Vow on Arena.
+I am a casual Magic player.
+This set is one that I’m looking forward to.
+I’m not sure if I will get back to in-person pre-releases, as my experiences have been a mix of positive and negative in-person gameplay.
+I’m going to try to play Crimson Vow on Arena.

 I’m shocked by much love the new Guardians of the Galaxy game is getting.
 I look forward to when you play it, especially when Avengers was a disappointment for you.